Jersey Shore: Family Vacation: Production

 On June 25, 2020, the series was renewed for a fourth season, which premiered on November 19, 2020.
 The season begins with the aftermath of the infamous speech given by Nicole, Jenni, and Deena at Angelina's wedding.
 Since the wedding, Polizzi decided to leave the show; Jenni and Deena are still not on speaking terms with Angelina; Mike and Lauren Sorrentino are trying to get pregnant; and Pauly D has a new girlfriend.
 All of this builds up to the whole world shutting down due to the COVID-19 pandemic.
 The fourth season began filming with production in August 2020, during the COVID-19 pandemic.
 The beginning of the season featured some self-shot footage and Zoom calls with the cast members.
 After months in quarantine, the cast and crew were back in production at the Hilton Lake Las Vegas Resort in September and October 2020.
 The entire resort was rented out in order to film within a quarantine bubble adhering to local, state and federal COVID-19 health and safety requirements during their stay.
+Lauren's role was increased to fill in as the fourth female cast member in Nicole's absence.
 The second half of season four premiered on June 3, 2021.
 Filming took place at various locations in New Jersey, Las Vegas, and Los Angeles, as well as a vacation to the Woodloch Resort in the Pocono Mountains.
 It was speculated for Nicole to be making a return to the show in some capacity, after she was spotted having lunch with Angelina in Florham Park, New Jersey.
 This was officially confirmed on May 11, 2021, when MTV released the teaser for Season 4B featuring Nicole's return.
 On April 22, 2021, Ronnie was arrested for domestic violence.
 At the time of his arrest, Ronnie was on probation as a result of his October 2019 domestic violence incident.
 He was released shortly after on a $100,000 bond.
 On May 13, 2021, Ronnie announced that he was stepping back from the show to focus on his mental health.